crowdsecurity/crowdsec/docs/getting_started/FAQ.md

 See [backend configuration](/references/output/#switching-backend-database) for relevant configuration.

 SQLite is the default backend as it's suitable for standalone/single-machine setups.
-On the other hand, MySQL is more suitable for distributed architectures where blockers across the applicative stack need to access a centralized ban database.
+On the other hand, MySQL is more suitable for distributed architectures where bouncers across the applicative stack need to access a centralized ban database.

 ## How to control granularity of actions ? (whitelists, learning etc.)